 Talent pressing the B-Mode button on the control panel.

-Talent lowering the transducer onto the gelled skin.

 Ensure the mouse and platform are flat and that the transducer is perpendicular to the surface [1].
 Then pull the skin to the left, and position the transducer near the upper shaved region, closer to the midline of the back [2].
 Align the left edge of the probe with the spine, and the right edge over the right flank [3].

 Shot showing the probe held perpendicular to the mouse and platform.

 Talent pulling skin left and positioning the transducer near the upper shaved region.

+Talent lowering the transducer onto the gelled skin.

 Shot of the probe being aligned over the right flank.